Duck15/TerraAngel/README.md

   1. Open a terminal or command prompt

-  2. Clone the repository by running the following command: `git clone https://github.com/CEO-Chair/TerraAngel.git --recursive`
+  2. Clone the repository by running the following command: `git clone https://github.com/UnrealMultiple/TerraAngel.git --recursive`,and the original project on clone by `git clone https://github.com/CEO-Chair/TerraAngel.git --recursive`

   ![image](https://user-images.githubusercontent.com/87276335/182042166-c967bcba-cd52-4372-ad75-3bc5faaac0ea.png)

-  3. Run the `fast_start.bat` and wait for it to finish.
+  3. Run the `fast.ps1 -Start` and wait for it to finish.
 This may take a few minutes

   ![image](https://user-images.githubusercontent.com/87276335/182042235-9ce87d19-61ee-4636-b3ab-eee0ccb0e428.png)

-  4. If the process finishes successfully, the client will be built in the `src/TerraAngel/Terraria/bin/Release/net7.0/` folder
+  4. If the process finishes successfully, the client will be built in the `src/TerraAngel/Terraria/bin/Release/net8.0/` folder

   ![image](https://user-images.githubusercontent.com/87276335/182298612-c9aa34a2-9df7-4047-9a4f-a465c95419a1.png)